alexef360/a3m_cyber/README.md

 ### Managing Friendships

 1. Navigate to `/mvc/friends` to view your friends.
+2. Visit `/mvc/members`to see a list of all the members of the application and send friendship invittions.
-2. Send, accept, or decline friendship invitations.
+3. go to `/mvc/friendship-invittions to accept, or decline friendship invitations.
+   - Send invitations from the members list.
+   - Accept or decline invitations from the friendship invitations page.
+4. Remove friends if necessary.

 ### Admin Dashboard

 1. Access the admin dashboard at `/admin-dashboard/admin-dashboard`.
-2. Manage users, posts, and comments.
+2. Manage users, posts, and comments:
+   - View all members, search by username, block/unblock, or delete members.
+   - View all posts, search by username, or delete posts.
+   - View all comments, search by username, or delete comments.
+3. Create initial records or delete all records if needed.

 ## Authors